fubinf/sedrila/docs/internal_notes.md

   a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.

-## 3. Instructors student work acceptance process architecture

-This process occurs between a student having submitted work and the instructor pushing the results of their work checking.
+## 3. Task solution state lifecycle

-The context is the instructor's copy of a student repo.
+The basic idea of sedrila is: a student works on a task, submits it.
-For the constants, see `sdrl.constants`.
+An instructor accepts it.
+Or an instructor rejects it and the student resubmits later.
+The process must be immune against whatever the student writes into `submission.yaml` and must process only the sensible entries.

+A task is **submittable** if it exists AND is not in state `ACCEPT` AND has `remaining_attempts > 0`.

+### LC1: `sedrila student` prepares list of submittable tasks

+The `sedrila student` submission command (see `subcmd/student.py:cmd_prepare`):
+- determines each task's state from the commit history,
+- finds all worktime entries in the commit history,
+- reads the existing `submission.yaml`, ignoring entries for non-submittable tasks and entries whose mark is not `CHECK` or `NOCHECK`,
+- adds `NOCHECK` for all further submittable tasks that have a worktime entry,
+- persists `submission.yaml`.

+Implementation: existing `CHECK` entries for submittable tasks are kept; all others are deleted and re-added as `NOCHECK` if eligible.
+Non-submittable tasks are also removed by `filter_submission()` (called from `Student.__init__`).

+### LC2: student selects tasks for submission

+sedrila then starts the webapp in which the student can toggle submittable tasks between `CHECK` and `NONCHECK` (see `subcmd/student.py:cmd_webapp`), each time persisting `submission.yaml`.
+The student commits the resulting `submission.yaml`.
+Note that sedrila cannot keep the student from modifying `submission.yaml` arbitrarily before the commit.

+### LC3: `sedrila instructor` cleans up `submission.yaml`

+`sedrila instructor` (see `subcmd/instructor.py:prepare_workdir`) treats `submission.yaml`
+as untrusted when in state `SUBMISSION_STATE_FRESH` (i.e. the most recent commit that touches `submission.yaml` used the message `"submission.yaml"`, meaning it is a student submission commit).
+In this state, sedrila removes all entries with a mark other than `CHECK` and persists the result, transitioning to `SUBMISSION_STATE_CHECKING`.

+In addition, `filter_submission()` (called from `Student.__init__`) removes entries for non-submittable tasks regardless of state, ensuring rejected-for-good tasks never appear.

-There are four process states:
+The four repo-level process states (see `sdrl.constants`) are:

-- SUBMISSION_STATE_FRESH
-  is when SUBMISSION_FILE stems from a commit using SUBMISSION_COMMIT_MSG.
-  Its entries are untrusted and need to be checked/filtered before use.
-- SUBMISSION_STATE_CHECKING
-  is when entries have been filtered.
-  SUBMISSION_FILE is guaranteed to have git 'modified' state.
-  Its entries are now trusted.
-  Initially, only valid SUBMISSION_CHECK_MARK entries are left;
+- **SUBMISSION_STATE_FRESH**: untrusted student submission commit — filter before use.
+- **SUBMISSION_STATE_CHECKING**: `submission.yaml` is git-modified (filtered but not yet committed).
-  later, these are turned into SUBMISSION_ACCEPT_MARK/SUBMISSION_REJECT_MARK.
+  Entries are trusted.
+Initially only `CHECK` entries; later turned into `ACCEPT`/`REJECT`/`REJECTOID`.
-  In extraordinary cases, the instructor may add additional entries manually.
-- SUBMISSION_STATE_CHECKED
-  is when SUBMISSION_FILE has been deposited in an instructor-signed SUBMISSION_CHECKED_COMMIT_MSG commit.
+- **SUBMISSION_STATE_CHECKED**: deposited in an instructor-signed commit.
+Push completes the round.
-  Once that commit has been pushed, the instructor's work is complete.
-  A git pull is then needed for starting the next round.
-- SUBMISSION_STATE_OTHER is when none of the above match.
+- **SUBMISSION_STATE_OTHER**: none of the above; `sedrila instructor` prints a warning.
-  SUBMISSION_FILE is missing or does not come from a SUBMISSION_COMMIT_MSG commit. sedrila will print appropriate warnings.

-The `instructor` command will ensure an orderly progression through these states.
+### LC4: instructor checks submission

+sedrila starts the webapp, allowing the instructor to toggle tasks between `ACCEPT`, `REJECT`/`REJECTOID`, and `CHECK` (see `participant.py:set_state`), each time persisting `submission.yaml`.

+A `REJECT` action writes `REJECTOID` to `submission.yaml` if the task has `remaining_attempts > 0` after the action (i.e. the student can resubmit), and `REJECT` if it has not (final rejection).
+`REJECTOID` is stored in `submission.yaml`; it is not merely a display state.
+Both `REJECT` and `REJECTOID` increment `task.rejections` when the commit is processed by `repo.py` (both strings start with `"REJECT"`, which is how `_accumulate_timevalues_and_attempts()` detects them).

+### LC5: instructor commits

+When the instructor commits the prepared `submission.yaml` as an instructor-signed commit (message `"submission.yaml checked"`), the acceptances and rejections become part of the validated repo version history and show up in timevalue reports.

-A possible complication is when students send their work to multiple instructors and two or more check it.
-Then the later one may either find the repo in state SUBMISSION_STATE_CHECKED after pull (just as if the student had not performed any new work at all) or may run into conflict when attempting to push.
-The simplest approach for handling that conflict is to discard the second instructor commit.
+A possible complication: if students send their work to multiple instructors and two or more check it, the later instructor may find the repo in state `SUBMISSION_STATE_CHECKED` after pull, or may run into a conflict when pushing.
+The simplest approach is to discard the second instructor commit.

 ## 4. Incremental build architecture